 Can Damaged Hair Be Repaired?

-If you’re looking to revive your damaged hair, bond-repairing products, like those in the L’Oréal Paris EverPure Bond Repair system, are your friend.
-This fortifying line is specifically designed for damaged hair and can help strengthen hair from the inside out by reinforcing weakened hair bonds (more on those in a bit).
+If you’re looking to revive damaged hair, bond-repairing products—like those in the L’Oréal Paris EverPure Bond Repair system—can be extremely helpful.
+This fortifying line is designed for hair that’s feeling weak, brittle, or over-processed, and works to help reinforce the hair’s structure so it feels stronger and more resilient over time.

 Shop the Products

-11 Tips to Help Manage and Protect Damaged Hair
+11 Tips To Help Manage and Repair Damaged Hair

-Contrary to popular belief, there are several ways to manage current damage and prevent future breakage without chopping off your locks.
+Contrary to popular belief, there are several ways to manage current damage and prevent future breakage before making the tough decision of chopping off your locks.
 Here are 11 tips for caring for damaged hair—only one of which involves losing any length.

 2. Wash your hair with lukewarm water